emdash/ampii/MANUAL.md

 some quantity of food.
 It's a simple ratio of mass to mass, often expressed in units like "grams per 100 grams".

-AMPiI normalizes all these quantities for foodstuffs, so that totals can be calculated for any portion of a given food.
+AMPiI normalizes all these quantities based on the information provided from nutrition labels.

 # Inventory